jserrats/tfm/tfm.md

 * Investigated a way to bypass said protection.
 * Investigate on future improvements or alternative protections that could mitigate or prevent the bypass.

 This scenario is not fully realistic, since an attacker in a real world scenario would not know the implementation of the control, making it more difficult.
-Nonetheless, since this is an educational project i consider this to be a good start.
+Nonetheless, since this is an educational project I consider this to be a good start.

 ### Tools